What are Non-Current Assets?

 Purchase of Stock / Shares

-- If shares of another company are purchased and have controlling interest (this usually means owning more than 50%), then the company needs to consolidate (combine) its accounts with the other company
+- If shares of another company are purchased and have a controlling interest (usually owning more than 50%), then the company needs to consolidate (combine) its accounts with the other company.

-- If the company does not own a controlling interest, then the company must include the shares as investments on its balance sheet
+- If the company does not own a controlling interest, it must include the shares as investments on its balance sheet.

 #6 – Other Long-Term Assets

-In many financial statements, you will find this item, whose explanation is entirely missing.
-You may need to know what is the proportion of “Other Assets” to “Total Assets.”
-If it is significant, then an analyst may want to clarify the same with the management.
+These items are given in many financial statements, whose explanation needs to be included.
+For example, there is a need to know the "Other Assets" proportion to "Total Assets."
+If it is significant, an analyst may want to clarify the same with the management after studying the total non current assets and their explanations.

 Property, Plant, and Equipment | Cost Model or Revaluation Model | Cost Model |